blueprintue/discord-bot/README.md

 Secondly it will listen two events on `onMessageReactionAdd` and `onMessageReactionRemove`.

-After it will search the message in the channel.
+After it will search the last 100 messages in the channel.
 If the message is not found then it will publish it and add a reaction to show user which emoji to use.
 If the message is found then it will fetch all reactions by the users and apply role.